florinalexandrunecula/OrionInterview/README.md

 Run `run-frontend` command.
 This will deploy the frontend application on `http://localhost:8501`.

+### Docker (*optional)
+The project also includes a `docker-compose.yaml` file that can be built to fully deploy the app using docker.
+Run `docker-compose build` and `docker-compose up` to create the containers and then access the application on `http://localhost:8501`.

 ## Testing the App
 ### Backend
 Run `run-backend-tests` command.
 A small suite of tests is present, showcasing different functionalities of the backend.